 Accomplishment of this objective will require at least the following tasks.

-(3).
-Based on the evaluation performed in Task 2, recommend methods that could be used in a process for rapid assessment of highway structures in emergency situations appropriate for nationwide adoption.
-(4).
-Prepare an updated, detailed work plan for Phase II that includes an approach for developing (1) a process for assessing highway structures in emergency situations, (2) guidelines for related coding and marking, and (3) training and implementation material to facilitate use recognizing that these project deliverables are intended for state DOTs and other organizations involved in emergency situations.
-(5).
-Prepare an interim report that documents the research performed in Tasks 1 through 4.
+Phase I: (1) Collect and review relevant domestic and foreign literature; research findings; and information relative to the assessment, coding, and marking of highway structures following an emergency.
+This information may be obtained from published and unpublished reports, survey of state DOTs, and contacts with the transportation agencies and other public and private organizations involved in emergency situations affecting highway structures.
+This review may also consider the practices employed for non-highway structure emergency situations that appear relevant to highway structures.
+(2) Identify and evaluate practices and technologies used for assessing, coding, and marking highway structures in emergency situations.
+(3) Based on the evaluation performed in Task 2, recommend methods that could be used in a process for rapid assessment of highway structures in emergency situations appropriate for nationwide adoption.
+(4) Prepare an updated, detailed work plan for Phase II that includes an approach for developing (1) a process for assessing highway structures in emergency situations, (2) guidelines for related coding and marking, and (3) training and implementation material to facilitate use recognizing that these project deliverables are intended for state DOTs and other organizations involved in emergency situations.
+(5) Prepare an interim report that documents the research performed in Tasks 1 through 4.
 Following review of the interim report by the NCHRP, the research team will be required to make a presentation to the project panel.
 Work on Phase II of the project will not begin until the interim report is approved and the Phase II work plan is authorized by the NCHRP.
 The decision on proceeding with Phase II will be based on the contractor’s documented justification of the updated work plan.

-(6).
-Execute the plan approved in Task 5.
+Phase II: (6) Execute the plan approved in Task 5.
 Based on the results of this work, develop the process for assessing highway structures in emergency situations, the guidelines for related coding and marking, and the training and implementation material.
-(7).
-Submit a final report that documents the entire research effort.
+(7) Submit a final report that documents the entire research effort.
 The assessment process, the coding and marking guidelines, and training and implementation material shall be prepared as stand-alone deliverables suitable for consideration and adoption by AASHTO and other organizations involved in emergency situations affecting highway structures.